angular/angular/aio/content/tutorial/first-app/first-app-lesson-06.md

 In the code editor:
 1. Navigate to `src/app/home/home.component.ts`
-1. In the template property of the `@Component` decorator, add an attribute called `housingLocation`:
+1. In the template property of the `@Component` decorator, update the code to match the code below:
     <code-example header="Add housingLocation property binding" path="first-app-lesson-06/src/app/home/home.component.ts" region="add-property-binding"></code-example>

     When adding a property binding to a component tag, we use the `[attribute] = "value"` syntax to notify Angular that the assigned value should be treated as a property from the component class and not a string value.